StartSteps-Digital-Education-GmbH/Module-4-modern-backend/Week-15/2-RESTful-APIs-ExpressJS/2-afternoon/exercise.md

 - `res.json(students)`: Sends the `students` array as a JSON response to the client.

+**Common Practices for Defining API Routes**
+It depends on the size and complexity of the project:

+1. **Defining Routes in `index.ts`:**
+   - **When:** This approach is most common for smaller projects or when the application only has a few routes.
+By defining the routes directly in the main server file (such as `index.ts`), everything is kept in one place.
+   - **Advantages:** Simple, easy to understand, and involves minimal setup.
+All your routes and server configurations are in the same file.

+2. **Organizing Routes in Separate Files (Routing Modules):**
+   - **When:** This approach is typically used in larger projects where the number of routes grows and it becomes important to keep the main server file clean and manageable.
+Routes are organized into separate files or modules, often grouped by feature or functionality.
+   - **Advantages:** Better organization, especially as the project scales.
+By separating routes into their own files, it becomes easier to manage and navigate your codebase.
+Promotes reusability and maintainability as different parts of the application can be developed and updated independently.

+**Recommended for now:** For simplicity I would recommend organizing your api routes in `index.ts`.

+---
 ### Instructions:
 ---
 1. **Create a GET Endpoint to Fetch a Specific Student:**